pddasig/Machine-Learning-Competition-2020/README.md

 ### PRIZES POLICY:
 Top 5 winning teams will be awarded with prizes based on the final prize pool.

-Novel and practical algorithms will be recommended for a submission to the next SPWLA special issue on PDDA.
+Novel and practical algorithms will be recommended for a submission to the next SPWLA special issue by PDDA.

 ### DATA LICENSING
 The data comes from VOLVE dataset owned by Equinor.